Model Structures on Commutative Monoids in General Model Categories: Additional Results

 $L_C(\M)$ has cofibrant objects flat and satisfies the pushout product axiom if and only if for all cofibrant $K$, maps in $C \otimes id_K$ are $C$-local equivalences. \end{theorem}

 Note in particular that under these hypotheses $L_C(\M)$ also satisfies the unit axiom.
 In light of this characterization, we refer to Bousfield localizations satisfying the hypotheses of the theorem as \textit{monoidal Bousfield localizations}.
-We turn next to the strong commutative monoid axiom.
+We turn next to the strong commutative monoid axiom, for which we have two preservation results with differing hypotheses.

 \begin{theorem} Suppose $\M$ is a simplicial model category satisfying the strong commutative monoid axiom.
 Suppose that for all $n \in \N$ and $f\in C$, $\Sym^n(f)$ is a $C$-local equivalence.
 Then $L_C(\M)$ satisfies the strong commutative monoid axiom. \end{theorem}